The Best Part of Conquering Mt. Malindang

 I will be spending most of the time near Lake Duminagat, the crater lake of Mt.
 Malindang.
 Mt.
 Malindang is pre-historic complex volcano characterized my multiple ranges hot springs, and a hot or cold crater lake.
 The mountain is home to a considerable number of unique flora and fauna and was declared a National Park in 1971 by virtue of a law.
 It is considered a complex volcano and deemed as inactive since it has no recorded eruption in known history.

 The area is home to local ethnic people called Subanen.
 They work in coordination with the local government to protect the area.
 The biodiversity is just amazing and the locals have proven to be very supportive of maintaining the area for generations to come.
-I learned that the Mr. Malindang National Park has been the subject of many research expeditions to take account of the various endangered species living therein.
+I learned that the Mr. Malindang National Park has been the subject of many research expeditions to take account of the various endangered species living there.

 Where electricity, cell phones, and internet are non-existent